seenigel/Dataviz-on-Deadline/readme.md

 * When satisfied, copy the embed code and paste it into the CMS.

 ## StorymapJS
-Another tool by the Knigtlab (*boy, they sure do make a lot of great data tools*) that can let you create maps that are tied to events.
+[StorymapJS](https://storymap.knightlab.com) is another tool by the Knigtlab (*boy, they sure do make a lot of great data tools*) that can let you create maps that are tied to events.
 (Think of them as timelines, but with a map behind them.)

 Examples:
 * [How Chelsea Bomber was Found](https://www.dnainfo.com/new-york/20160919/chelsea/timeline-how-ahman-khan-rahami-was-found)